 Groupworld can easily be translated into any language, and fully supports Unicode characters.
 We currently have Dutch, French, Spanish, Portuguese, German, Finnish, Korean and Chinese translations of the user interface.

 Simply email them the link to the conference room.
 When they click on the link, they will enter the room and they will be automatically connected to any other users who are in the room.
 There is also an invite button at the top of the screen which lets you email an invite to users.

 No, Groupworld does not include any of these features.
 However it is possible to implement these features in your website.
 Many of our online tutoring customers such as MyTutor.co.uk have developed their own scheduling websites, which they then integrate the Groupworld conference room into.
 Because the front-end of Groupworld is entirely HTML, it is easy to integrate.
-(UPDATE: we do now have some basic user scheduling features in the API, giving the ability to set a start/end time for a room and the authorized users for that room.
+We do have some basic user scheduling features in the API, giving the ability to set a start/end time for a room and the authorized users for that room.
 We have also released a basic free open-source php tutor scheduling system on github.

 The licensing for both the hosted and enterprise (self-hosted) versions of Groupworld works in terms of maximum simultaneous (concurrent) users.
 You can have as many registered users and rooms as you like; the only limit is the total number of users that can connect at any one time.
 So with a 10-user license you could have 1 room with 10 users in it, or 5 rooms with 2 users in each.
 Presenters/students/teachers/viewers are all counted as a simultaneous user.
 However users viewing a recording are not counted.